pedromsilvapt/miei-storage-system-backend/foodss-backend/ClientApp/README.md

-# food-storage-management-frontend
+# storage-system-frontend
-Front-end application of a food storage management system.
+Front-end application of a storage management system.